 ARPU, or average revenue per user, is a key metric for attention merchants like Facebook.
 It assesses the ability of the platform to monetize its users.
-For instance, in 2021, Facebook’s ARPU worldwide was $11.57.
-Its ARPU was driven by US & Canada ($60.57), followed by Europe ($19.68) and Asia ($4.89), and in the rest of the world, it was $3.43.
+For instance, by the end of 2022, Meta’s ARPU worldwide was $10.86.
+While in US & Canada, it was $58.77; in Europe, it was $17.29; in Asia, $4.61 and in the rest of the world, it was $3.52.

 ARPU, or average revenue per user, is a critical measure to assess Facebook’s ability to monetize its users.
 ARPU is given by total revenue in given geography during a given quarter, divided by the average of the number of monthly active users in the geography at the beginning and end of the quarter.